gradio-app/gradio/guides/07_other-tutorials/creating-a-chatbot.md

 $demo_chatbot_streaming

 **Prerequisite**: We'll be using the `gradio.Blocks` class to build our Chatbot demo.
 You can [read the Guide to Blocks first](https://gradio.app/quickstart/#blocks-more-flexibility-and-control) if you are not already familiar with it.
+Also please make sure you are using the **latest version** version of Gradio: `pip install --upgrade gradio`.

 ## A Simple Chatbot Demo